Law Firms & CPA Firms are Targets of Organized Hackers

 Hackers take the time to scan an organization’s network and analyze public facing website and social media sites to gather information that can be used to launch a successful spear phishing attack.
 Secured corporate networks—Sony PlayStation, Northrop Gruman, and Lockheed, and others—annually invest millions of dollars in their corporate IT structure, but still fall prey to these attacks.

 Recent reports show that hackers target companies that have network security infrastructures not much more sophisticated than a basic home network.
-In many cases, law firms and CPA firms (especially those that have healthcare, tax, matrimonial, personal injury, and large corporate litigation practices) are prime targets for these computer hackers.
+In many cases, law firms and CPA firms (especially those that have healthcare, tax, matrimonial, personal injury, and large corporate litigation practices) are prime targets for these hackers.

 When a company suffers a data breach, customer lists, confidential client information, medical data, and other valuable information is potentially accessed or stolen.
 Forty-six states have enacted Data Breach Notification Laws, which obligate each company that suffers a data breach to notify certain government agencies, as well as all of the potentially affected individuals.
 Some states require that the company offers a credit for the fees that each of the individuals has accrued due to the breach, as well as identity theft recovery services and credit monitoring services.